|

 6. Deep Democracy

-Process-Orientated Coaching is based on the attitude of “Deep Democracy“, a concept of diversity that goes beyond the usual understanding of impartiality.
-It is less about being neutral and more about the fact that all voices, positions, states of consciousness and frames of reality in a given system, whether within an individual, a team or an organisation, are significant, interrelated and want to be included.
+Process-Orientated Coaching is based on the attitude of “Deep Democracy”, a concept of diversity that goes beyond the usual understanding of neutrality or impartiality.
+Every voice, position, state of consciousness or understanding of reality in a given system, be it within an individual, a team or an organisation, is considered significant.
+There is an understanding that all positions are interrelated and want to be included.
 This principle emphasises that every voice or position, whether dominant or currently marginalised, is important.
+Awareness of rank dynamics, privileges, majority and exclusion dynamics plays an important role here.

 Methods and Techniques

-Process-Orientated Coaching includes a variety of techniques that focus on conscious and unconscious processes:
+Process-Orientated Coaching encompasses a variety of approaches that focus on conscious and unconscious or non-conscious processes:

-Coaches observe subtle signals such as tone of voice, body language or shifts in energy in order to identify issues that are not consciously recognized and to tap into their potential. - Feedback Loops
+Process-orientated coaches observe subtle signals such as tone of voice, body language or shifts in energy in order to identify issues that are not conscious and to incorporate their potential.

 The perception of “field dynamics” – such as power relations, social trends or cultural tensions – is used to establish a deeper connection to the system and its direction of development.